 Now let’s select one cell in each column that we need to hide.

 Note: Hold the control key and select each cell in respective columns to select multiple cells.

-As you can see above we all the selected cells columns are hidden.
+As you can see above, all the selected cell columns are hidden.

 Similarly, select row numbers.

 I have chosen A2, A4, and A6 cells, now press Ctrl + 9 to hide selected cells rows.

 There you go shortcut key has hidden rows of selected excel cells.

 Things to Remember

 - Numerical values 0 & 9 should be pressed from keyboard numbers, not from separate number pad of the keyboard.

 - In the case of multiple rows & columns hiding, we need to select respective rows and columns cells then use the shortcut key to hide.